ellysh/bash-programming-from-scratch/manuscript/BashScripting/tools.md

 {caption: "Figure 3-2.
 Result of the `cd` command"}
 ![cd result](images/BashScripting/cd-many-arguments.png)

-Bash complains that you pass more parameters to `cd` than it requires.
-This command accepts one path on input only.
-But you pass two paths here.
-The mistake happens because of word splitting.
-Bash handles the space as a separator between two words.
-Therefore, it splits the single path "/c/Program Files" into two paths "/c/Program" and "Files".
+Bash complains that you have passed too many parameters to `cd`.
+This command expects only one parameter, which is a path.
+It looks like you provided two paths instead of one here.
+This mistake happens because of the word splitting mechanism.
+Bash separated the path by the space into two parts: "/c/Program" and "Files".

-There are two ways to solve such errors:
+You have two option to suppress the word splitting mechanism:

 1. Enclose the path in double-quotes:
 {line-numbers: false, format: Bash}